vjotov/blockchain-for-devs-book/content/part-2-dapps-ethereum-and-solidity/ganache-and-truffle/ganache-and-truffle-framework/unit-testing.md

      id: 123
  })
 ```
-Let's create a folder with name `helpers` and create file with name `timeTravelHelper.js`.
+Let's create a folder with name `helpers` and create a file named `timeTravelHelper.js`.
 ```js
 const timeTravel = function (time) {
   return new Promise((resolve, reject) => {